with Villa Bavaria

 History of our Meranerland hotel

 The building of today’s Villa Bavaria was constructed in 1884 as a town villa by a banker.
-Duke Carl Theodor of Bavaria lived here with his entourage and practiced as ophthalmologist at the adjacent Pension Petersburg, which today is part of Villa Bavaria: the Residence Palma.
+Duke Carl Theodor of Bavaria lived here with his entourage and practiced as ophthalmologist at the adjacent Pension Petersburg, which today is part of Villa Bavaria: the Dependance Palma.

 From the beginnings Villa Bavaria has been connected to the Berger family.